shamabansal17/Startups_funding_Analysis/README.md

 - Explore machine learning models to predict startup success based on funding characteristics.
 - Investigate the role of non-traditional funding sources like crowdfunding and venture debt.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request for any improvements or additional analyses.

-Feel free to customize this document to fit the specific details of your project.